-- 1. A Land Development that has been Approved by the Planning Commission of Indiana County shall not be altered, changed, adjusted or revised nor shall any lot, tract, zone or portion be assigned a different category of use from that of the Approved Land Development. - 2.
-An Approved Land Development that is intended to be altered, changed, adjusted or revised or the category of use of a lot, tract, zone or portion thereof shall be submitted to the Planning Commission of Indiana County for Approval. - 3.
-If and regardless of when it becomes known that an Approved Land Development has been altered, changed, adjusted or revised or the category of use of a lot, tract, zone or portion thereof, then the Owner(s) or Assignee(s) of the Approved Land Development shall be subject to penalties under this Ordinance or as determined by a court of law if such determination is required.
+- 1. A land development that has been approved by the Indiana County Planning Commission shall not be altered, changed, adjusted, or revised nor shall any lot, tract, zone, or portion be assigned a different category of use from that of the approved land development. - 2.
+An approved land development that is intended to be altered, changed, adjusted, or revised or the category of use of a lot, tract, zone, or portion thereof shall be submitted to the Indiana County Planning Commission for approval. - 3.
+If and regardless of when it becomes known that an approved land development has been altered, changed, adjusted or revised or the category of use of a lot, tract, zone or portion thereof has been changed without proper approval by the Indiana County Planning Commission then the Owner(s) or Assignee(s) of the approved land development shall be subject to penalties under this Ordinance or as determined by a court of law if such determination is required.